temporalio/cli/temporalcli/commandsmd/commands.md

     --namespace YourNewNamespaceName
 ```

-You may configure other settings like retention and Visibility Archival State
+Configure other settings like retention and Visibility Archival State
 as needed.
 For example, the Visibility Archive can be set on a separate URI:

 ```